Exchange Programmes and Networks

 English-speaking ISEP locations

 Upon registering for the TOEFL language test, the student must request that the test result be sent to ISEP by entering the ISEP code 9250 in the registration form.
 Exchange applicants should take the tests well in advance, immediately after Christmas at the latest.
 The application for the ISEP exchange period beginning in the autumn ends on 15 February.
-The test result should also be sent to the University of Tampere – the university’s code is 9871.
+The test result should also be sent to Tampere University – the university’s code is 9871.
 More information on TOEFL.

 In Latin America, ISEP students take part in normal education with local students.
 Although language education may be offered, the applicants are expected to be proficient in Spanish.
 Language proficiency can be demonstrated with an extract from the study register, a certificate appended to the application and/or personal clarification.